 I have focused on camera models and development history rather than corporate history or camera operation which is all basically similar and is well documented in user manuals.
 PDFs for many models are available for download with donation from OrphanCameras.com, and I can be contacted by email for the missing Yashica LM with reset button and Yashica Mat-LM manuals.
-On the 66 Models page are links to PDFs of the historically interesting early Yashicaflex A, Yashicaflex AS, combined Yashicaflex A & C and Yashica Auto user manuals in addition to the Yashica Flex S features sheet.
+On the 66 Models and Ownership pages are links to PDFs of the historically interesting early Yashicaflex A, Yashicaflex AS, Yashicaflex S and combined Yashicaflex A & C and Yashica Auto user manuals.
 A general resource, the first edition of the Focal Press Yashica Twin Lens Reflex Guide by W.D.
 Emanuel is available for viewing or download from 3106.photography but ignore the model development history.

 My name is Paul Sokk.
 I am an Australian of Estonian descent.
 Since 2003, my photography, mainly amateur, has been pretty much digital.
 Before then, my format of choice was 35 mm but in the early 1970s, as well as weekend wedding work, I did undertake two years of commercial photography training based around the 4"x5" view camera before deciding not to give up my day job.
 Now I miss the look and feel of metal, fully mechanical cameras.
 In addition to the odd example of an obligatory folder and Japanese rangefinder, I have a few early Pentaxes (I remember admiring my first one as a young lad and a Pentax was also my last serious 35 mm film camera), a few early FED & Zorki Leica copies (cheaper than the real thing and of interest in connection with my Estonian heritage, not to mention that for a brief period of post SLR adventurism in the 1970s, I shot a Zorki 4K) and some Yashica TLRs (the first affordable TLR that came up on eBay and now some more have joined it, “for research”, you understand).
 I have come to admire the Yashica TLR as an effective photographic tool available to almost anyone, both then and now, not to just those with deep pockets.
 I don’t consider myself to be a real collector but I do take documenting Yashica TLR history rather seriously, otherwise it wouldn’t be worth telling.
 And there is quite a lot to tell.